Danger Man: Series development

-Fleming was replaced by Ian Stuart Black, and a new format/character initially called "Lone Wolf" was developed.
-This evolved into Danger Man.

-After Patrick McGoohan was cast, he also affected character development.
-A key difference from Bond traces to the family-oriented star's preferences: no firearms (with a few rare exceptions, such as episode 26, "The Journey Ends Halfway") and no outright seduction of female co-stars (though Drake did engage in low-key romance in a few episodes).
+After McGoohan was cast, he also affected character development.
+A key difference from Bond traces to the family-oriented star's preferences: no firearms (with a few rare exceptions, such as episode 26, "The Journey Ends Halfway") and no outright seduction of female co-stars (although Drake did engage in low-key romance in a few episodes).

-Plotline

-From the first series voice-over:
+Premise

+The series revolves around the character of John Drake, a skilled and intelligent secret agent who takes on dangerous and complex assignments.
+From the series one voice-over:

 The line "NATO also has its own" is not always present.

+The mention of the Deuxième Bureau as France's secret service branch in the 1960s was, however, incorrect.
+This organization was no longer in existence, having been replaced by the SDECE at the end of World War II.

+Drake's missions involve international espionage, dealing with threats to global security, which often require him to go undercover.
+Drake is known for his resourcefulness, intelligence, and ability to think his way out of difficult situations.
+Unlike many spy shows of that era, the show focused on the use of intellect, rather than violence, notably avoiding excessive violence and romantic entanglements.

 Programme overview

-The first series of 39 episodes ran to 24–25 minutes each and portrayed John Drake as working for a Washington, D.C.-based intelligence organisation, apparently on behalf of the North Atlantic Treaty Organization (NATO), whose assignments frequently took him to Africa, Latin America, and the Far East.
+The first series of 39 episodes ran 24–25 minutes each and portrayed John Drake as working for a Washington, D.C.–based intelligence organisation, on behalf of the North Atlantic Treaty Organization (NATO), whose assignments frequently took him to Africa, Latin America, and the Far East.
 They were filmed in black and white.

-In episode 9, "The Sanctuary", Drake declares he is an Irish-American.

-Drake is sometimes at odds with his superiors about the ethics of the missions.
-Many of Drake's cases involved aiding democracy in foreign countries, and he was also called upon to solve murders and crimes affecting the interests of either the U.S. or NATO or both.

 For the second and third series which aired several years after the first, the episode's length was extended to 48–49 minutes and Drake underwent retconning.
-His nationality became British, and he was an agent working for a secret British government department, called M9 (analogous to Secret Intelligence Service), though his Mid-Atlantic English accent persists for the first few episodes in production.
+His nationality became British, and he was an agent working for a secret British government department, called M9 (analogous to Secret Intelligence Service), though his Mid-Atlantic accent persists for the first few episodes in production.
 These were also filmed in black and white.

 Other than the largely nominal change of employer and nationality, Drake's mandate remains the same: "to undertake missions involving national and global security".
 In keeping with the episodic format of such series in the 1960s, there are no ongoing story arcs and there is no reference made to Drake's NATO adventures in the later M9 episodes.